 LAPU offers financial aid in the form of loans, grants, and scholarships.
-In order to serve the large number of learners needing financial assistance, LAPU coordinates various elements of each learner’s financial aid program.
+In order to serve the large number of students needing financial assistance, LAPU coordinates various elements of each student’s financial aid program.
 This packaging approach may include assistance from two or more sources of financial aid.
 The university’s goal is to award all applicants the maximum scholarship, grant, and loan for which they qualify, within the restrictions of federal and state guidelines and institutional policies.

 Keeping in Touch

-The learner must notify the Office of Student Financial Services regarding changes in financial situation, marriage, loss of a job, change in class load, withdrawal from school, or change of address.
+The student must notify the Office of Student Financial Services regarding changes in financial situation, marriage, loss of a job, change in class load, withdrawal from school, or change of address.
 In order to contact the Office of Student Financial Services, a student may email, call, or visit in person.

 Loan Code of Conduct

 As a part of the Program Participation Agreement for participating in Title IV financial aid programs, institutions are required to develop and comply with a loan code of conduct that prohibits conflicts of interest for financial aid personnel with respect to all student loans.
 Any LAPU employee who has responsibilities with respect to student educational loans must annually be reminded to comply with this code of conduct.
-The following provisions bring LAPU at Azusa Pacific University into compliance with the federal law [CFR 34 601.21 and HEOA 487].
+The following provisions bring LAPU into compliance with the federal law [CFR 34 601.21 and HEOA 487].

 - No financial aid employee of LAPU who has responsibilities with respect to education loans, or any of their family members, shall solicit or accept any gift from a lender, guarantor, or servicer of education loans.